Understanding Healthcare Reform

 - Have the federal government operate the insurance marketplace for them

 To find out the particulars in your state, contact your State Department of Insurance or review the Kaiser Foundation State Profiles Summary here.

 Additional information on State Health Insurance Marketplaces, Medicaid and health reform, Medicare and health reform, federal grants and loans, health insurance market reforms, and more can be found here.

 Please Note: The information on this site is provided for informational purposes only and should not be construed as tax advice.
 Please consult your tax advisor and/or attorney for advice regarding your specific circumstances.
 Additionally, LTC Consumer and its representatives are not affiliated with the US government or any governmental agency.
 Results may vary by state.

 While healthcare reform is making changes to health insurance, long term care services are not covered under regular health insurance.

-If you need assistance with activities of daily living (ADL’s) due to an illness, injury, or cognitive impairment, long term care insurance covers the cost for personal assistance in your home or at a facility.
+If you need assistance with activities of daily living (ADL’s) due to an illness, injury, or cognitive impairment, long term care insurance can help to cover the cost for personal assistance in your home or at a facility.

 Learn more about the cost of long term care in your state and request a free quote for coverage today.